Family homelessness: Political Factors and Demographics

 Demographics particularly aspects concerning gender, marital status and ethnicity are heavily apparent in trends regarding family homelessness.
 Data analysed from Voices From the Street: Exploring the Realities of Family Homelessness, those at risk of family homeless often include single mothers, women, ethnic minorities and those living in a household where there are more than two children under the age of two.

 Political factors such as the welfare support provided by the government and the stability of the political system(corruption, economic status) can contribute to a family becoming homeless.
 Countries such as the U.S. whilst may have economic stability as a whole, can contain instances of family homelessness due to the lack of welfare programs that support families in need.
 For example, the United States of America has a weakened system of support for families of low socioeconomic status, as there is a lack of subsidised housing, minimal financial welfare payments and there are few government policies that provide adequate social security measures to support families in crisis.
 In India, political factors are evident in contributing to the high rates of family homelessness, as the government's policies in regards to housing revolves around ensuring the aesthetics of the city.
 The government of India in 2017 evicted 260,000 people to remove slums(informal versions of houses that are often overcrowded) in order to retain a sense of beauty to the major urban areas of India.

-The lack of affordability for housing poses as a challenge for poor people and their ability to maintain housing.
+The lack of affordability for housing poses a challenge for poor people and their ability to maintain housing.
 Rising costs in housing is one of the many factors in homelessness.
 An estimated amount of 22% to 57% of all homeless women who report domestic violence note that it was the immediate cause of their homelessness.
 Addiction plays another large role in homelessness for families.
 Addiction disturbs functioning families and uproots those living productively.
 Seeking out substances becomes priority over bill paying, which results in loss of housing, such as eviction.
 Families without homes contribute to the large number of children in foster care.
 Child victims of homeless families are shown to suffer more with developmental difficulties such as communication and are predisposed to other mental disorders compared to other families who have low income, yet remained housed.
 Homeless children pose serious problems when it comes to their success and their future.
 Such problems include hunger, poor nutrition, developmental delays, anxiety, depression, behavioral problems, and educational underachievement.
 Social isolation is thought to be more a consequence than a cause of family homelessness.